zy26/QUBIC/README.md

 Installation
 ------------
-First, you will need to install at least the following packages from CRAN
+First, you will need to install at least the following packages from CRAN:
 ```{r}
 install.packages("biclust")
 install.packages("Rcpp")